londeril/ecmacom/README.md

 # Ecmacom Code Base

-This repo contains scripts for automation and maintenance of our infrastructure.
-The scripts in this repo are open source and can be used and modified in any shape or form.
-We only ask that you link back to this repo when using scripts from it.
-Unless the script was heavily modified and is a new creation in its own right.
+Welcome to the Ecmacom Code Base repository, a collection of open-source scripts designed for the automation and maintenance of our infrastructure.
+We encourage you to use and modify these scripts to suit your needs.
+We kindly request that you provide attribution by linking back to this repository when using our scripts, unless you've significantly modified them to create an entirely new work.

+## Disclaimer

-As always: The scripts come with the usual "it works on our machines" disclaimer.
-Please don't open issues if the scripts do not work on your systems.
+Please note that while these scripts function effectively in our environment, we cannot guarantee their performance on all systems.
+As such, we operate under the "it works on our machines" principle.
+We kindly ask that you refrain from opening issues if the scripts do not work as expected on your specific setup.

-We are happy to consider pull requests if you are contributing to the overall performance of the scripts :)

-The Ecmacom Team
+## Contributions

+We welcome contributions that enhance the overall performance and functionality of our scripts.
+If you'd like to contribute, please submit a pull request for our review.